 A former gondola station and restaurant converted into a hotel, Chetzeron is so high up in Crans Montana that “away from the crowds” takes on an entirely new meaning.
 For one, you can only reach the hotel by foot, ski, or snowmobile (a snowcat service is also available in winter).
 At 2,112 meters above sea level, the 16 rooms and suites have panoramic views of the Rhone Valley and the majestic Alpine peaks, from Matterhorn to Mont Blanc.
 Above the larches, guests at the Chetzeron have the unique pleasure of enjoying the last sunrays as they gently kiss the slopes.
-There are plenty of perches from which to take in the skiers and surrounding splendor, including terraces on three levels that are dotted with hammocks and sun loungers; an outdoor pool; private or public bars, and the ”refined alpine” restaurant that serves local and seasonal cuisine along with regional Valais wines.
+There are plenty of perches from which to take in the skiers and surrounding splendor, including terraces on three levels that are dotted with hammocks and sun loungers; outdoor Jacuzzis; private or public bars; and the ”refined alpine” restaurant that serves local and seasonal cuisine along with regional Valais wines.

 Rates are subject to change depending on the children's age.
 Contact us for more info.

 Conference & Meetings

 Buffet Breakfast, Snowcat Transport, Room Service